songololo/aiovectortiler/docs/config.md

 ### **Inheritable keys**

 These keys can be set at the first level of the YAML file, at the layer level, or at the query level.
-These keys can also be defined in the server configs file for global defaults across all recipes.
+These keys can also be defined in the server configs file for global defaults.
+However, these global defaults will only be used in the event that the keys are not provided at the local recipe level.

 ##### buffer (integer) — *optional* — default: 0
 Optional buffer (in pixels) to use when querying data.